-The cohort seminar is offered only twice per year - in August (Fall Cohort) or January (Spring Cohort).
-For students completing the TWS performance assessment, cohort seminar lasts for either 12 weeks (regular education) or 16 weeks (special education.)
+The cohort seminar is offered only twice per year – starting in August (Fall Cohort) or in January (Spring Cohort).

 The timing of the cohort seminar may not coincide exactly with your classroom start and end dates.

 Note: WGU students from the same family may not participate in the same cohort seminar assignment.